-According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA) low-risk drinking is defined as no more than four drinks per day and not more than 14 per week for men and no more than three drinks per day and no more than 7 per week for women.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA) low-risk drinking is defined as no more than four drinks per sitting and not more than 14 per week for men and no more than three drinks per sitting and no more than 7 per week for women.

 The holidays are notoriously an emotionally “loaded” time for many people as well as a joyous time.
-They can be especially challenging for those who are sober.
-However, it is possible to be truly present for these holiday events without drinking or abusing alcohol by learning coping skills to tolerate or set limits with more challenging family/social engagements:
+They can be especially challenging for those who are sober or choosing not to drink.
+However, it is possible to be truly present for these holiday events without drinking or abusing alcohol by learning coping skills to tolerate or set limits with more challenging work and social engagements:

 • Have an escape plan by bringing your own vehicle or figure out the available public transportation near the holiday event that will enable you to leave if you are feeling tempted to drink or uncomfortable.

-• Ask another sober alcoholic to be "on call" for you to check in with during the event for additional support.
+• Ask another sober person to be "on call" for you to check in with during the event for additional support.

 • Let someone whom you trust at the holiday event know that you may need additional support during this occasion or time of year.

 • Find a tasty non-alcoholic beverage you can drink that will give you something to hold and may prevent people from offering you an alcoholic drink.

 • Come up with a standard response as to why you are not drinking that may vary depending on the type of holiday event and if you want those in attendance to know you are sober: "I don't drink anymore," "I am not drinking tonight," "I am on medication and cannot have alcohol," "I am the designated driver tonight," etc.

 • Be choosy about the holiday events that you attend and avoid "people pleasing" by saying "yes" to events that you don't need to nor don't want to be at.